All Episodes

 I don't think you could today.

-Well, one of the things that I learned which sort of took me aback, and I have remembered this always, is it wasn't just Liberal Democrats on the committee who were putting stuff in this budget, it was Republicans.
+Well, one of the things that I learned, which sort of took me aback, and I have remembered this always, is it wasn't just liberal Democrats on the committee who were putting stuff in this budget.

-And I thought, oh my goodness, what you know what what is going on here?
+And I thought, oh, my goodness, what is going on here?

-And uh, you know, all these years later, I can see why so many Americans who sort of caught on to how this works are making complaints about the so-called uniparty and that kind of thing.
+And, you know, all these years later, I can see why so many Americans who've sort of caught on to how this works are making complaints about the so-called uniparty and that kind of thing.

 What are your thoughts on that?

-Um they are both parties, both major parties are responsible for outrageous uh decision making around the budget.
+Both major parties are responsible for outrageous decision-making around the budget.

 Most Republican presidents haven't helped the matter.